ErrorTzy/writings/papers/WS_Draft.md

 #### Causation and Fundamentality through Structural Equation Models

+What is the nature of the kind of mental-physical causation?
+It is a change of state of physical objects due to our manipulation.
+Immediately, this reminds us of the manipulationist approach to causation.
+Indeed, the most popular way to analyze causation nowadays among statisticians and scientists is through the Structural Equation Models.
+According to this approach, an account for the but-for cause is that, $A$ causes $B$ iff intervention on $A$'s state will change $B$'s state.
+The latter part can be formalized and evaluated by causal models.

+Let's quickly go through the basic formalization to get the gist.
+A causal model is $M=\{U,V,F\}$ where $U$ is a set of exogenous variables, $V$ is a set of endogenous variables, and $F$ is a set of structural equations that determines the value of endogenous variables by exogenous variables.
+Given an assignment of exogenous variables $u$, we will have all the values in $M$ fixed.
+Assume $A=a$ and $B=b$ in the actual world.
+To analyze whether $A$ causes $B$, we surgically set the value of $A$ to $a' \neq a$  and therefore produce a new model $M_{A=a'}$.
+Given the same assignment $u$, if value of $B$ in $M_{A=a'}$ is not $b$, then we say $A$ causes $B$.

+Surely, this basic account does not work in the cases of preemption and overdetermination. ==Halpern & Pearl 2005== developed a more complicated account of actual cause that solves these problem.
+But here I don't want to go into these details.
+Metaphysicians are more or less skepticial about this account not because of its detailed formalization.
+The worry of this approach is that, the analysis irreducibly rely on "surgical intervention" to set the value of a variable.
+But this very concept of "intervention" is a causal concept.
+Therefore, this account is using causal notion to analyze causal notion, which is circular.

+.
+In short, the problem is that, the Structural Equation Model rely on c

 cannot be used to establish causation between physical objects.
 But now we have the causation between the mental and the physical.
 This relation itself has to be worldly.